-Milo Cookware enameled cast iron dutch oven is a must have for every home cook.
+The Milo enameled cast iron dutch oven is a must have cast iron pot for every home cook.
 It will quickly become your go-to cooking pot.

 Milo Cookware has a new vision for making and selling cast iron cookware.
-Their goal was to make a $400 cast iron dutch oven, like Le Creuset or Staub, and sell it for the cost of budget cast iron cookware that sells for around $100.
+Their goal is to make a $400 cast iron dutch oven, like Le Creuset or Staub, and sell it for the cost of budget cast iron cookware like Lodge Cast iron or Tramontina, that sells for around $100.

-The founders of Milo Cast Iron Cookware studied the manufacturing and distribution processes of the expensive guys.
-They worked with their factory to re-engineer the cost out of the process.
+The founders of Milo Cookware studied the manufacturing and distribution processes of the expensive guys.
+They partnered with their factory to re-engineer the excess cost out of the process.

 This has allowed them to keep the quality and construction in line with the best cookware, yet keep the price of their cast iron dutch ovens affordable for almost any budget.